-The paper is structured as follows: in Section 2 the background concepts of DOLCE that will be used throughout the paper are introduced, while Sections 3 and 4 present the main entities (organisations, roles and rules) of the organisational domain and the relations (validity, institutionalisation and affiliation) holding among them respectively.
-Section 5 gives a formal characterisation of all the notions introduced in the previous sections.
-Sections 6 and 7 contain some discussions about promising future directions of this research.
-Finally, Section 8 contains the concluding remarks.
+The paper is structured as follows: in section 2 the background concepts of DOLCE that will be used throughout the paper are introduced, while sections 3 and 4 present the main entities (organizations, roles and rules) of the organizational domain and the relations (validity, institutionalization and affiliation) holding among them respectively.
+Section 5 gives a formal characterization of all the notions introduced in the previous sections.
+Finally, sections 6 and 7 contain some discussions about promising future directions of this research.